 |Yields from repurchasing of any unit by Unit Trust of India or Mutual Fund||Section 194F||20%|

 |Brokerage commission||Section 194H||5%|

 |Income from deposits made under the National Savings Scheme||Section 194EE||10%|

 |Amount received against a life insurance policy||Section 194D||5%|

 |Commission earned by selling lottery tickets||Section 194G||5%|

 |Dividend income except earnings mentioned in Section 115-O||Section 194||10%|

 Note: TDS does not apply to such interest income if it does not exceed Rs.40,000, and Rs.50,000 for general and senior citizens respectively, in a given Financial Year.

-The Indian Finance Ministry implemented new TDS rates for resident individuals, which is applicable from 14th May 2020 – 31st March 2021, to provide financial respite in light of the recent economic crisis.
+The Indian Finance Ministry implemented new TDS rates for resident individuals, which are applicable for 2022-23 and 2023-24 to provide financial respite in light of the recent economic crisis.